 The wickedness of the world, which provoked God's wrath and caused the flood, 1-7.
 Noah finds grace, 8.
 His generations, etc., 9-13.
 The order, form, dimensions, and end of the ark, 14-22.

 1 And it came to pass, when men began to multiply on the face of the earth and daughters were born to them, 2 That the sons of God saw the daughters of men that they were fair.
-And they took for themselves wives of all whom they chose.
-3 And the LORD said, "My Spirit shall not always strive with man, for he also is flesh, yet his days shall be one hundred and twenty years."
-4 There were Nephilim in the earth in those days, and also after that, when the sons of God came in to the daughters of men and they bore children to them, the same became mighty men, who were of old, men of renown.
+And they took for themselves wives from all whom they chose.
+3 And the LORD said, "My Spirit shall not always strive with man, because he is flesh; therefore, his days shall be one hundred and twenty years."
+4 There were Nephilim in the earth in those days, and also after that, when the sons of God came in to the daughters of men and they bore children to them.
+The same became mighty men who were of old, men of renown.

 5 And GOD saw that the wickedness of man was great in the earth, and that every imagination of the thoughts of his heart was only evil continually.
 6 And the LORD repented that he had made man on the earth, and it grieved him in his heart.
 7 And the LORD said, "I will destroy man whom I have created from the face of the earth—man, beast, the creeping animal, and the birds of the air.
 For I repent that I have made them."
 8 But Noah found grace in the eyes of the LORD.